How to Get a Great Prenatal Workout At Home in 20 Minutes or Less

 Absolutely!
-Any kind of exercise program you do during your pregnancy is great for you and your baby.
-If you are just starting I would recommend beginning with exercises like walking, yoga, or low impact strength moves like squats, step-ups, or shoulder presses.
+Any kind of exercise you do during your pregnancy is great for you and your baby.
+If you are just starting, I recommend beginning with exercises like walking, yoga, or low-impact moves like squats, step-ups, or shoulder presses.

 What Exercise Can a Pregnant Woman Do at Home?

 There is no “bad” exercise for women during pregnancy, it is all dependent upon each person’s experience.
 Any exercise can be done at home as long as there are no signs of coning or tenting of the stomach when performing the exercise.

 Some great exercises at home include squats, wall or floor pushups, lunges, and bicep curls.

 Is It Safe to Do Sit-Ups in the 2nd Trimester of Pregnancy?

 Yes, as long as the person is comfortable performing them.
 If there is any discomfort or doming of the stomach during the movement, they should stop immediately.

 The American College of Obstetrics and Gynecology (ACOG) does not rule out any specific exercise unless it is a contact sport, hot yoga or pilates, or an exercise that may result in a fall.

 Yes, core exercise is encouraged during pregnancy!
 It helps support your pelvic floor to support the weight of your growing baby and is beneficial for a vaginal birth.

 Some great exercises to strengthen your core safely include diaphragmatic breathing, dead bugs, bird dogs, and adduction squeezes.